 You can also visit the biggest outdoor market in South America which is located just 2 hours outside of Quito: the Otavalo Market.
 There you can find plenty of souvenirs and goods ranging from leather perks to colourful Inca textiles.
 All sorts of fresh fruits, vegetables, breads and spices can be bought here for a cheap price.

 Furthermore, the cloud forest Mindo is also worth a visit.
 You can do a great walk along the waterfalls and zipline through the forest on your way back.
 Afterwards, you can do some relaxing activities, such as visiting the butterfly farm or and the chocolate factory where you can try some delicious Ecuadorian goodness.
-For your stay, we recommend the LaBicok Ecodloge.
+If you would like to spend the night near the Mindo forest, we recommend the LaBicok Ecodloge.

 After experiencing the Sierra Region and the Amazon area, it’s time to experience Ecuador’s coast, the so called ‘Route del sol’.
 It’s a destination for all sun seekers and ocean lovers.
 Puerto Lopez, Montañita and Salinas are one of the most popular places to soak in the sun, have a cocktail and eat some of the good Ecuadorian seafood.
 For your stay we can highly recommend the Esperanto Hostel.